 Citizenship and Naturalization

 Most people in the U.S. become citizens by birth, which is referred to as automatic citizenship.
-If an individual is born abroad to parent(s) who are U.S. Citizens, the eligibility for automatic citizenship may be reviewed and vary depending on the year that the applicant was born.
+If an individual is born abroad to parent(s) who are U.S. Citizens, the eligibility for automatic citizenship may be reviewed and results may vary based on the year that the applicant was born.
 Another process that allows one to become a U.S. Citizen is called naturalization.
 Once the applicant has either gone through this process, or has automatic citizenship, the applicant will then be recognized and able to receive all the benefits an American citizen does.

-If a person wishes to become a citizen of two countries at the same time, this is called Dual Citizenship; the U.S. government allows but does not encourage it.
+If a person wishes to become a citizen of two countries at the same time, this is called Dual Citizenship; the U.S. government does allow this but does not encourage it.
 Dual citizenship, however, may invoke extraneous circumstances for the individual such as taxation.
 Therefore, it is very important to consider all options and review all requirements if applicant wishes to proceed with the naturalization process, as there is a compelling amount of unique circumstances that require individual attention.